ChumaSuey/Lamothe/README.md

 Map for Quake's mod Alkaline 1.2.1b.

-What's the necessary to play? the map is shipped with the pak files and custom files.
-Create a folder (Alk or Alkaline named or your preference) in your Quake sourceport of preference, i decided to do this by suggestion of Fabio (bmFbr) since the level is "big".
+What's the necessary to play?
+The required version of the Alkaline is already included.
+Simply unzip the download  & drag the "lamothe" folder into your Quake folder.
+To launch Lamothe, type "game lamothe" in the console, followed by "map lamothe" (no quotations).
+For Ironwail users, you can also access it via the "mods" option in the menu.

+Credits to Greenwood for this better written description.

 ### Author credits